 - 1 tbsp sherry vinegar

-Remove the potatoes from the pans and put in a heat-proof bowl.
-Mash with 2 tbsp of butter and season with salt and pepper to taste.
+5) Transfer potatoes to a heat-proof bowl and mash with 2 tbsp of butter and season with salt and pepper to taste.

-Slice the steak against the grain and serve with the asparagus and potatoes.
-Finally, top with the romesco sauce and enjoy!
+6) Slice the steak against the grain and divide between plates with the asparagus and potatoes.
+Drizzle each plate with romesco sauce just before serving.

 Steak pairs beautifully with full-bodied reds.
 Try pairing this meal with a glass of Argentinian Malbec.